mmckechney/semantic_kernel_askq/README.md

 - Added sample telemetry with [DocumentQuestionsLibrary/SkFunctionInvocationFilter.cs](DocumentQuestionsLibrary/SkFunctionInvocationFilter.cs) demonstrating how to intercept Semantic Kernel function invocation before and after execution of the function
 - Added OpenTelemetry configuration to the Console app and the Function if the `APPLICATIONINSIGHTS_CONNECTION_STRING` app setting is provided

-*NOTE:* I haven't updated the screen shots below with the lasted console app changes (nor have I fully tested the function app)

 ## What's Included